Is Your Doctor’s Office Measuring Blood Pressure Correctly? And Are You?

 Immediately after the meeting, the assistant came in and took my blood pressure using the same procedure, and again, it was high at 148/96.
 At this second reading, she put it on my left arm.
 The other readings were on my right arm.
 I had no idea if that mattered.

-We set another appointment for seven weeks later.
+We set another appointment for five weeks later.
 I went home again, concerned about my blood pressure being high.
 I took two more readings at home at about 5pm.
 They were high.
 Little did I know how much I still had to learn.
 At the second appointment, while I was waiting for the doctor to come in, I noticed on the inside side of the closed door, a poster on how to properly measure blood pressure.
 The poster is for home BP measuring since the text instructs the reader to measure in the morning “before medications.”
 The image and its text also show the cusp should be over bare skin.
 I mentioned this to the doctor.
 The assistant who took my blood pressure must have never read the poster, since she put it over my clothing each time.
 Or maybe in the doctor’s office it doesn’t matter.
 After all, they should know.
 Right?
 But after seeing the poster, I first began to wonder about the procedures used for measuring my blood pressure.

 Why Worry About My Blood Pressure?